JacobLibby/LethalCompanyMods/README.md

 Mods for the game Lethal Company (LC)

 # Current Ideas
-1. Infinite Sprint
+1. Infinite Sprint <br>
-   Allow the player to sprint, jump, etc. infinitely without draining their stamina bar
+   _Allow the player to sprint, jump, etc. infinitely without draining their stamina bar_
-3. Toy Microphone
+3. Toy Microphone <br>
-   Create a new scrap that, when equipped, makes the mic audio of the player wielding it to sounds like it is coming out of a toy (echo) microphone
+   _Create a new scrap that, when equipped, makes the mic audio of the player wielding it to sound like it is coming out of a toy (echo) microphone_
-5. New Hazards
+5. New Hazards <br>
-6. New Enemies
+6. New Enemies <br>

 # Current Status
 ## Infinite Sprint